 - 500 ml lamb or chicken stock

-- 2 x 400g cans of beans - rinsed and drained - I used black eyed beans and borlotti
+- 2 cans beans (800g, rinsed and drained - I used black eyed beans and borlotti)

-Melt the dripping in a heavy casserole and add the lamb in batches and fry until starting to brown.
-Once browned remove the lamb from the casserole put onto a plate.
+- Melt the dripping in a heavy casserole and add the lamb in batches, Fry until starting to brown.
+Once browned, remove the lamb from the casserole and set aside on a plate a plate.